timangus/timangus.github.io/_posts/2023-11-04-dial-test-indicator-holder.md

 ![AliExpress DTI Holder](/assets/milling/dti-holder.png)

 Can we pause for just a second and marvel at how absolutely bonkers it is that something like this can be designed, manufactured and shipped halfway around the world, and still presumably make the seller a profit?
 Anyway, as you can see this is designed to screw into some fixed point, as opposed to being held in a spindle.
-You got probably get away with grabbing the stubby thread in a collet, but it's hardly ideal.
+You could probably get away with grabbing the stubby thread in a collet, but it's hardly ideal.
 What could I do instead?

 ![Body Modification](/assets/milling/dti-holder-1.jpg)